-Starbucks forecasts same-store sales below estimates
+Starbucks to close 150 U.S. cafes to combat slowing growth

-(Reuters) - Starbucks Corp (SBUX.O) on Tuesday forecast global comparable store sales for the current quarter below estimates and said it would close more cafes as the coffee chain continues to face increased competition from upscale coffee houses and fast-food chains.
+(Reuters) - Starbucks Corp (SBUX.O) on Tuesday said it would close 150 cafes in some saturated U.S. markets and warned comparable sales globally this quarter would miss Wall Street expectations, sending shares down 3 percent after hours.

+The world’s largest coffee chain has faced increasing competition from upscale coffee houses and fast-food chains like McDonald’s Corp (MCD.N) and Dunkin Donuts (DNKN.O) in recent years, missing analysts’ estimates for same-store sales in the U.S.-dominated Americas region in five of the last six quarters.

-The company anticipates lower net new store growth in the United States for fiscal 2019 and said it would take steps to address rapidly changing consumer preferences by introducing new products, focusing on health and wellness trends.
+The company anticipates lower net new store growth in the United States for fiscal 2019 and said it would take steps to address rapidly changing consumer preferences by introducing new beverages, focusing on growing health and wellness trends.

+“It seems fairly clear that the low-hanging fruit on causing everybody to get addicted to their (Starbucks) fantastic products is kind of in the rear-view mirror,” said Tony Scherrer, director of research at Smead Capital Management.

+“At least in the Starbucks heavy markets, the people that are going to drink coffee are already drinking it.”

 The Seattle-based company said it will close about 150 stores in fiscal 2019 in its most densely penetrated markets, 100 more than its historical average.